 AMC’s Legendary Straight-Six Engine: A Legacy Revived with Jeep’s New Hurricane I-6

-From powering classics to inspiring Jeep’s new inline-six, the AMC straight-six redefined durability and performance for over four decades.
+From powering classics to inspiring Jeep’s new straight-six engine, the AMC straight-six redefined durability and performance for over four decades.

 For over 40 years, one of the most celebrated engines to grace American cars and SUVs was the AMC straight-six motor.
 Officially known as the AMC Inline-6 or I-6, this engine earned a reputation for durability, simplicity, and rock-solid reliability that few engines could rival.